Submitty/submitty.github.io/_docs/sysadmin/installation.md

    within the database server.
 If you don't already have a role for the submitty database user/role, the script will create that for you with the specified name & password.

-   IMPORTANT: Do _**not**_ enable debugging unless you are developing code on a non-production machine.

 4. Run installations specific to your university.